 - 7. Expert tips to go further

-- 8. Choosing the right equipment on VanLife Store
+- 8. Choosing your equipment well on VanLife Store

-1. Understanding the roots of odors in dry toilets
+1. Understand the roots of odors in dry toilets

 Bad odors often come from an imbalance between solid matter and urine, or a lack of ventilation in the compartment.
-Ammonia, resulting from the decomposition of urine, is the main culprit.
-The first step is therefore to identify the causes: excessive humidity, liquid stagnation, or errors in the use of the litter.
+Ammonia, resulting from urine decomposition, is the main culprit.
+The first step is therefore to identify the causes: excessive humidity, liquid stagnation, or errors in litter use.

-2. Effectively separating urine: the key to odor-free hygiene
+2. Effectively separate urine: the path to odor-free hygiene

-Toilets dedicated to high-end motorhomes and vans are often designed with a urine separation system.
-This feature automatically redirects urine to a dedicated tank, thus limiting moisture in the solid waste area, and especially the gas exchanges responsible for odors.
-A simple non-separating cassette toilet, although more accessible, will require a bit more vigilance for litter dosing.
+Toilets dedicated to high-end Motorhomes and Campervans are often designed with a urine separation system.
+This feature automatically redirects urine to a dedicated tank, thus limiting moisture in the solid waste area, especially the gas exchanges responsible for odors.
+A simple non-separating cassette toilet, although more accessible, will require a bit more vigilance in dosing the litter.

-3. Choosing the best litter for odor-free compost
+3. Choose the best litter for odorless compost

 The right choice of absorbent material is crucial.
-Always favor untreated wood chips, hemp, or coarse sawdust, because these materials:
+Always favor untreated wood chips, hemp, or coarse sawdust, as these materials:

 - absorb fluids while allowing air circulation;